-Read and understand all the paperwork, including a disclosure if one is provided.
+If you want to know, how does a short sale work, read and understand all the paperwork, including a disclosure if one is provided.
 Not doing all your homework on the property is among the more common short sale mistakes.

 Find out the status of taxes, insurance and other fees like homeowner association dues where applicable.

 If the property has past due taxes or fees, you will have to settle them as part of a short sale purchase.

 Association dues also have to be paid, but that could be more negotiable than taxes.
 A short sale does not set these obligations aside.